NormandErwan/Blogpaper/README.md

     └── banner.jpg
 ```

-You can download images on sites like [Lorem Picsum](https://picsum.photos/) or
+You can download free images on sites like [Lorem Picsum](https://picsum.photos/) or
 [other](https://alternativeto.net/software/unsplash/).

 ## Troubleshooting / FAQ